Dr Irene González-López

 Biography

 Irene González-López joined Birkbeck in 2021 as Lecturer in Japanese Studies.
-She is also research associated at Kingston University.
 Previously, she has taught at SOAS, David Game College, Aichi Kenritsu University, and Kyoto University.

-Her research mainly focuses on issues related to gender and sexuality in postwar Japanese cinema, exploring the interaction between cinema and dominant narratives in society and analysing how gender and sexuality are constructed both in front and behind the camera.
-Irene has written extensively about the representation of sex work in Japanese cinema, as well as about Japanese female directors.
-She has also written about contemporary Japanese manga and art.
+Her research spans Japanese creative industries, with a special focus on postwar cinema and issues related to gender and sexuality, both in front and behind the camera.
+Irene has written extensively on the representation of sex work in Japanese cinema, as well as on Japanese female directors, adaptations, and stardom.

-She is co-editor of Tanaka Kinuyo: Nation, Stardom, and Female Subjectivity (Edinburgh University Press, 2018), and of The Art of Intervention (Routledge, 2022), and has published in various journals including Film Studies, Journal of Japanese and Korean Cinema, and US-Japan Women’s Journal, of which she is a member of the Advisory Board.
-Irene is also part of the BFI Advisory Board for the Japan Film Season 2020-2021.
+She is co-editor of Tanaka Kinuyo: Nation, Stardom, and Female Subjectivity (Edinburgh University Press, 2018), Haneda Sumiko: Her Approaches to Gender, Culture, Society and Arts in Japanese Documentary Film (forthcoming), and of The Art of Intervention (forthcoming), and has published in journals including Film Studies, Journal of Japanese and Korean Cinema, Journal of Cinema and Media Studies, and US-Japan Women’s Journal, of which she is a member of the Advisory Board.
+Irene was also part of the BFI Advisory Board for the Japan Film Season 2020-2021, and often collaborates with international film festivals (Las Palmas International Film Festival, Open City Doc, etc.), media industries (Arrow Films), and cultural institutions (BFI, Institute of Contemporary Art London, Barbican Centre, Japan Foundation).

 Highlights